- number->string z #!optional radixprocedure

-Radix must be an exact integer, either 2, 8, 10, or 16.
+Radix must be an exact integer.
+The R5RS standard only requires implementations to support 2, 8, 10, or 16, but CHICKEN allows any radix between 2 and 36, inclusive (note: a bug in CHICKEN 5 currently limits the upper bound to 16).
 If omitted, radix defaults to 10.
 The procedure number->string takes a number and a radix and returns as a string an external representation of the given number in the given radix such that

 (let ((number number) (radix radix)) (eqv? number (string->number (number->string number radix) radix)))